 Caius achieved a Platinum Colleges award for the 2021-22 Green Impact year, having been awarded Gold in 2020-21.
 Green Impact is the University of Cambridge’s environmental accreditation scheme, an initiative in place to help us all in departments and colleges across the University be more environmentally friendly through everyday actions.
-Read the news article.

 The College’s Environmental Sub-Committee meets termly focusing on all environmental and sustainability issues, putting into practice matters relating to the Environmental Policy.
 Additionally, the environment is a standing item on all College committees.

 The College’s Environmental Policy focuses on six prime areas of concern:

 - the reduction, reuse and recycling of waste